-- Perform the initial configuration and calibration, using either the LabVIEW interface (point 2.1) or sending commands to the board (point 2.2).
+- Perform the initial configuration and calibration, using either the LabVIEW interface (point 2.1), The Python library (point 2.2), or sending a command to the board (point 2.3).

 - It is recommended to perform a calibration of the HVPS if you have a HV probe and a multimeter

 - Be sure the drivers are installed on your system.